-Trump, Iraqi leader discuss IS, US troops and Iran
+Trump reaffirms plan to withdraw all US troops from Iraq

 State violence used to quell the mass protests that erupted in October brought public trust in the government to a new low.
 Tens of thousands of Iraqis marched decrying rampant government corruption, poor services and unemployment, leading to the resignation of the previous premier, Adel Abdul-Mahdi.

-Secretary of State Mike Pompeo, who met Wednesday with Iraq’s foreign minister, Fuad Hussein, said the U.S. was committed to helping Iraq regain and maintain security, despite Trump’s oft-stated desire to reduce and then eliminate American troops’ presence there.
+Pompeo, who met Wednesday with Iraq’s foreign minister, Fuad Hussein, said the U.S. was committed to helping Iraq regain and maintain security, despite Trump’s desire to reduce and then eliminate American troops’ presence there.
 Armed groups are not under the full control of the Iraqi prime minister, Pompeo said.
 He said those groups should be replaced by local police as soon as possible and that the U.S. could and would help.

 The Iraqi prime minister told Pompeo that Iraq currently does not need direct military support on the ground, and that the levels of help will depend on the changing nature of the threat.
 Three years since Iraq declared victory over IS, sleeper cells continue to stage attacks across the country’s north.